tlack/jiyi/README.md

 9. Sick of the bot?
 Kill your copy of Q that's running jiyi, or say in the room "ji fu". "fu" is forced-upgrade mode, which makes it quit and not restart automatically.
 (Did you think it meant something else?)

+## name

+`jiyi` is supposedly the Chinese word for memory.
+Not **the** word, but one of them, that's for sure.
+It may not even be Chinese.
+It's definitely quick to type `ji` though.

 ## license